Illott History, Family Crest & Coats of Arms

 The surname Illott was first found in Suffolk and Cambridgeshire, where they held a family seat from very early times.
 Ailet appears as the personal name of a landholder recorded in the Domesday Book of 1086.

-Important Dates for the Illott family
+Early History of the Illott family

 This web page shows only a small excerpt of our Illott research.
 Another 84 words (6 lines of text) covering the years 1273, 1273, 1612, 1620, 1653, 1798, 1583 and 1655 are included under the topic Early Illott History in all our PDF Extended History products and printed products wherever possible.